NatanshK/IGEM-IITR-Drylab/README.md

   - [ResNet](#resnet)
   - [CNN + Random Forest](#cnn--random-forest)
 - [Results](#results)

-### DATASET
+### Dataset

+The dataset used for this project is available [here](https://data.mendeley.com/datasets/9424skmnrk/1).
+It consists of:
-  We found our dataset [here](https://data.mendeley.com/datasets/9424skmnrk/1).
-It contains 518 images of sugarcane leaves infected with reddot and 522 images of healthy sugarcane leaves.
+- **518 images** of sugarcane leaves infected with *reddot disease*.
-We augmented out images in two steps, first we quadrupled our dataset by applying three rotations on every image.
-Further we doubled our dataset by applying standard data augmentation techniques like flipping, randomized cropping, introducing gaussian noise etc with some probabilities to maintain randomness.
+- **522 images** of healthy sugarcane leaves.

+To enhance the diversity of the dataset and improve model generalization, we employed a two-step data augmentation process:
+#### 1. Image Rotation
+Each image in the dataset was subjected to three rotations, thereby quadrupling the size of the dataset.
+#### 2. Standard Augmentation Techniques
+The dataset was further expanded by applying additional augmentation techniques with probabilistic randomness, which resulted in doubling the dataset size:
 <table>
   <tr>
     <td>